atiertant/asynk/README.md

 ## Adding Task

-Asynk command must start be adding one or more task using functions:
+Asynk command **must** start by adding one or more task using functions:

 ### Add